bwmorales/bwmorales.github.io/index.md

 I'm an IT consultant specializing in macOS and Linux operating systems.
 As a native of the PNW, I enjoy coffee, mountains, and rainy days.

-I currently reside in Madison, WI, and I do a little bit of everything at [Cirrus Partners](https://gocirrus.com).
+I currently reside in Madison, WI, and I serve as the CTO at [Cirrus Partners](https://gocirrus.com).

 ## skills

-ACSP, G Suite Sales Fundamentals, G Suite Deployment Services Specialist, MDM, Linux management, Bash, Python, Zsh, BIND9, Addigy, coaching, training, documentation, git
+ACSP, G Suite Sales Fundamentals, G Suite Deployment Services Specialist, Apple MDM, Linux management, Bash, Python, Zsh, BIND9, Addigy, coaching, training, documentation, git

 ## experience